The Sports Legends

 1970s All-Star: Best Football XI

-Here's a look at the best football XI from the 1970s.
+Here's a look at the best XI from the 1970s.
 The formation used is a 4-3-3, which was popular at the time.

 Though the modern rules of football were developed in 1848, it wasn't until the 1970s that the game became widely recognised.
 The 1970s produced a lot of great players, but one stands out above the rest: Johan Cruyff.
 Hugo Sanchez, Teofilo Cubillas, Falcao, Rivelino, Ruud Krol, and Sepp Maier and Franz Beckenbauer of Bayern Munich were all true greats, but none compare to Cruyff.
 The beautiful game saw a golden era in the 1960s.
 Here's a look at the best XI from the 1970s.
 The formation used is a 4-3-3, which was popular at the time.